 Drains 101: What’s Wrong With Your Drains?

-Whatever the problem is with your drains, our plumbers at Rosenthal Plumbing can help you get them working again.
-We can get the work done quickly to get your water flowing again, whether they need to be cleaned out or replaced.
+Whatever the problem is with your drains, the Santa Cruz plumbers at Rosenthal Plumbing can help you get them working again.
+We can get the work done quickly to get your water flowing, whether your drains need to be cleaned out or replaced.

 My Drains Smell Bad